-- If condensation occurs, dry the windows and sills with paper towels and dispose of these - Remove and kill mould by wiping down surfaces with a fungicidal wash or dilute bleach weekly.
-There are various products on the market that carries a Health and Safety Executive 'Approval number' that will help with affected areas.
-Make sure you follow the manufacturer's Instructions precisely. - When decorating, use a good quality anti-fungi paint to help prevent mould from appearing again.
-Where possible remove lining paper and wallpaper, treat the plaster then paint or paper the area again. - Don't brush or vacuum the mould as this can increase the amount of mould spores in the air - Clean and remove excess moisture and mould spores from carpets and clothing.
+- The most important thing to do is to remove it. - If condensation occurs, dry the windows and sills with paper towels and dispose of these - Remove and kill mould by wiping down surfaces with a fungicidal wash or dilute bleach weekly (always follow manufacturer's instructions) - When decorating, use an anti-fungi paint to help prevent mould from appearing again - Don't brush or vacuum the mould as this can increase the amount of mould spores in the air - Clean and remove excess moisture and mould spores from carpets and clothing

-Insulate, draughtproof and heat your home
+Insulate, draught proof and heat your home

-Insulation and draughtproofing will help keep your home warm and will also cut fuel bills.
+Insulation and draught proofing will help keep your home warm and will also cut fuel bills.
 When the whole home is warmer, condensation is less likely.

 - Insulate your loft.
-Remember to draughtproof the loft hatch but do not block the opening under the eaves. - Consider cavity wall insulation.
-Before deciding though, you should talk to your local building inspector as building regulations approval may be required. - Consider secondary and double glazing of windows to reduce heat loss and draughts but you must ensure that there is some ventilation, trickle vents can be installed - In cold weather, keep low background heating on all day, even when there is no one at home. to maintain the structural heat.
+Remember to draught proof the loft hatch but do not block the opening under the eaves - Consider cavity wall insulation.
+Before deciding though, you should talk to your local building inspector as building regulations approval may be required - Consider secondary and double glazing of windows to reduce heat loss and draughts but you must ensure that there is some ventilation, trickle vents can be installed - In cold weather, keep low background heating on all day, even when there is no one at home to maintain the structural heat.